python/mypy/docs/source/extending_mypy.rst

    no guarantees about backwards compatibility.

-   Backwards incompatible changes may be made without a deprecation period, but we will attempt to announce them in
+   Backwards incompatible changes may be made without a deprecation period, but we will announce them in
    `the plugin API changes announcement issue <https://github.com/python/mypy/issues/6617>`_.

 Configuring mypy to use plugins